pic

 Musculoskeletal Ultrasound services offered in Amarillo, TX

 Ultrasound technology offers a safe, painless way to diagnose and assess musculoskeletal injuries and diseases.
-Constantine K. Saadeh, MD, FAAAAI, FACP, FACR, Nicole Davey-Ranasinghe, MD, FACP, FACR, and the Allergy A.R.T.S. team in Amarillo, Texas, specialize in identifying and evaluating rheumatological conditions like arthritis using musculoskeletal ultrasound.
+Constantine K. Saadeh, MD, FAAAAI, FACP, FACR, and the Allergy A.R.T.S. team in Amarillo, Texas, specialize in identifying and evaluating rheumatological conditions like arthritis using musculoskeletal ultrasound.
 Call the Allergy A.R.T.S. office to learn more about undergoing musculoskeletal ultrasound, or complete the online booking form today to schedule a consultation.

 What is musculoskeletal ultrasound?